sofiareis/sofiareis/README.md

 👋 Hi, I’m Sofia

 I love to code and design projects!
-I am a computer engineer student interested in full-stack, mobile, and web development.
+I am a computer engineering student interested in full-stack, mobile, and web development.
 My projects focus on sustainability and the common good.

  🌱 Currently:
-- participating in Hackathons with my friends
-- computer engineer at UBC (expect grad: may 2023)
+- Looking for software development new grad opportunities

 📫 How to reach me:

-- I am open to new grad opportunies!
+- I am open to new grad opportunities!
 You can contact me with my <a target="_blank" href='mailto:sofiareis2018@gmail.com' className={classes.email}>email</a>

 <!---